RatJuggler/developer-portfolio/README.md

 available [here](https://ratjuggler.github.io/developer-portfolio/).

-Rather than copying a random site template off the internet I'm trying to create something a bit different by building a small microservices application using a variety of different technologies.
-The idea is to build a number of different versions of the same site:
+Rather than copying a random site template off the internet I'm trying to create something a bit different by building a small microservices application using a variety of different technologies, just because.
+The initial idea is to build and evolve a number of different versions of the same site but this might change as the project progresses:

-1. Using static pages only to act as an outline of the design.
+1. Using static pages only to act as an outline of the design. ✔️
-2. Breaking down the static pages and using a templating engine with data files to generate the content.
+2. Breaking down the static pages and using a templating engine with data files to generate the content. ✔️
-3. Building some sort of back-end to serve the data and using that from a further evolved set of templates.
+3. Building one or more back-ends to serve static data and using them from a further evolved set of templates. ✔️
-4. Expanding the back-end and building a front-end using a web component framework.
+4. Building a more dynamic front-end using a UI framework. ⬅️
+5. Extend the back-end services to full CRUD capabilities.
+6. Enhance templates to contain more dynamic web component elements.
+7. Integrate everything into a fully working application.

 I completed the static pages designs and from those built the template application using [Express](https://expressjs.com/) and
 [TwigJS](https://github.com/twigjs/twig.js), extracting the data content from each page into separate JSON files.
 I then built two